FAQ – Kaltura’s Compliance with European Union Data Protection Laws

 A: The General Data Protection Regulation (GDPR) is an act of EU legislation intended to harmonize and strengthen privacy law across EU countries.
 The European Parliament approved the GDPR on April 14, 2016, and its requirements became mandatory on May 25, 2018.
 Kaltura is committed to complying fully with the GDPR and supporting our customers in their own GDPR compliance process.

-A: The categories of personal data collected and processed by Kaltura will depend on the specific configuration and use case of the customer’s account.
+A: The categories of personal data collected and/or processed by Kaltura will depend on the specific configuration and use case of the customer’s account.
+Kaltura is a data processor to our customers with respect to their users’ personal information.
 Kaltura’s collection and processing of personal data is solely for the purpose of providing its services to the customer.
-Kaltura does not collect personal data from end users except as necessary for the performance of its services.
+Kaltura does not collect or process personal data from end users except as necessary for the performance of its services.

-Kaltura typically collects the following categories of personal data from a customer’s authorized end-users:
+Kaltura typically processes the following categories of personal data from a customer’s end-users: